databrickslabs/ucx/src/databricks/labs/ucx/queries/assessment/main/36_0_direct_filesystem_access_problems.md

+---
+height: 4
+---

-## Direct filesystem access problems
+# Direct filesystem access problems

 The table below assists with verifying if workflows and dashboards require direct filesystem access.
 As a reminder, `dbfs:/` is not supported in Unity Catalog, and more generally direct filesystem access is discouraged.